 The final examination counts for no less than 35%, and no more than 50%, of the student’s final grade.
 Students are required to pass both term work and the final examination in order to receive credit for any course in English.

-A student who has earned at least 60% in English 1020E, 1024E, 1022E (offered on Main Campus) or both English 1027F/G and 1028F/G, and has maintained 60% standing in all subsequent English courses taken, may register in one or more honors courses.
-It should be noted, however, that honors English students are required to have a 70% average in principal courses to proceed into and to remain in the honors program.
+A student who has earned at least 60% in English 1020E, 1024E, 1022E (offered on Main Campus) or both English 1027F/G and 1028F/G, and has maintained 60% standing in all subsequent English courses taken, may register in one or more honours courses.
+Note, honours English students are required to have a 70% average in principal courses to proceed into and to remain in the honours program.

 Our graduates find rewarding careers in positions, such as: